nanovazquez/reactjs-training/exercise-3/README.md

     };
     ```

-    > **What are we doing?** We are defining a new action creator named `fetchProducts()` that will return actions of type `FETCH_PRODUCTS`.
+    > **Note:** What are we doing?
+We are defining a new action creator named `fetchProducts()` that will return actions of type `FETCH_PRODUCTS`.
 These actions will execute the `productsService.getAll()` method and will return its result as the payload of a new object, following the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) standard.

     If you want to know more about _action creators_, see [here](https://redux.js.org/basics/actions#action-creators).